May 21, 2022

 • All services linked to your social security number - bank, mobile connections, rent, electricity etc.

-• Social safety net - seperate provisons for sick pay, parental leave.
+• Social safety net – separate provisions for sick pay, parental leave.
 Unemployment benefits, job safety via Unions, Pension, free education for dependents etc

 • Healthy work-life balance.
-You can switch off your brains and rejuvinate.
+You can switch off your brains and rejuvenate.

 • Nearly free medical services.